9078488/rust/rustbasic.md

 ```
 let s = "Hello, world!";   // s is immutable
 ```

+Defining a function to take a string slice instead of a
 # 5. Using Structs to Structure Related Data
 ## 5.1.
 Defining and Instantiating Structs
 ## 5.2.
 An Example Program Using Structs